- Eric M. Jackson is an American businessman born in 1976.

 What is Eric M. Jackson known for?

-Eric Jackson is one of the roughly two dozen men who is considered part of the PayPal Mafia.
+Eric Jackson is one of the men who is considered part of the PayPal Mafia.
 This is the name given to the group of men who first worked at PayPal, helped get the company off the ground, and eventually found ample success within the business world.
 Its members include some of the world’s biggest, richest, and most successful men, including Elon Musk, Peter Thiel, Max Levchin, David O. Sacks, and more.

 In addition to his success at PayPal, Jackson has achieved ample success on his own.
 Jackson has formed numerous companies, made an extensive profit selling stocks, and built a publishing business before that business’ successful sale to WND Books.
 By any metric, Jackson has had a successful business career.

 Jackson’s success has also occurred during his time as a board member of multiple business start-ups.
 In interviews, Jackson has discussed his time on numerous boards.
 He specifically highlighted his time as a board member of Critiquelt, a “collaboration software company.”
 Jackson served on Critiquelt’s board for seven years, and the company was acquired at a profit in 2018.

 Conservative Beliefs and Activism

 Jackson is an ardent conservative.
 He has developed close relationships with and spoken for numerous conservative think tanks and groups, including the Cato Institute, Reason Foundation, and more.
 He also regularly espouses conservative views when appearing on national news outlets.
 His former company, WND Books, regularly promulgates and publishes ultra-far-right conspiracy theories and has been accused repeatedly of being liable and spreading falsehoods.
 WND Books has also published numerous conservative books, including attacks on Democratic and other liberal officials.

 Jackson has also not been shy about attacking big tech for its purported liberal bias, at one point claiming that Google was censoring conservative advertisements.